MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources/faq.md

 ---
-title: Frequently Asked Questions
+title: Frequently Asked Questions about Microsoft Academic Knowledge Exploration Service
 description: Answers to the most frequently asked questions about Microsoft Academic Knowledge Exploration Service
 ---
-# Frequently Asked Questions
+# Frequently Asked Questions about Microsoft Academic Knowledge Exploration Service

+Answers to the most frequently asked questions about Microsoft Academic Knowledge Exploration Service

 ## How frequently are new engines released